Table of Contents_

 If you have recently purchased an air purifier, you may be wondering about maintenance and repair.
 How do you perform air purifier repair?
 How do you know that you have purchased the best air purifier?
 We are here to offer some tips and guidelines when it comes to common air purifier problems.

 Before you can get going on fixing or maintaining an air purifier, you should learn how they operate.
 A large majority of air purifiers are filter-based.
 These air purifiers work by using fans to pull in air, push it through a filtration mechanism, and then use another set of fans to push this purified air back into your living space.
+For a look at a specific model, read our IQAir GC Multigas Air Purifier review.
+Or, if you would like to take matters into your own hands, you can check out our page to learn about a DIY air purifier box fan.

 Removing a filter will be an easy process.
 You won’t need any tools.
 Just open up the external housing, look for the filter, and pop it out.
 When it comes to HEPA filters, wear gloves and a mask as you do this, and be sure to dispose of them immediately.
 For reusable filters, rinse them under gently running water and wipe them down with a microfiber cloth.
 Give them plenty of time to dry before reinserting them back into the air purifier.